Unlocking the Secrets of Financial Statements

 Financial statements include the balance sheet, income statement, and cash flow statement.
 Each one reveals different aspects of your financial situation:

-Balance Sheet shows what you own and owe at a specific point in time.
+Balance Sheet: This shows what you own and owe at a specific point in time.

-Income Statement reveals how much money you earned and spent over a period.
+Income Statement: This reveals how much money you earned and spent over a period.

-Cash Flow Statement tracks the movement of cash in and out of your accounts.
+Cash Flow Statement: This tracks the movement of cash in and out of your accounts.

 Most people focus on profits or losses, but these documents also highlight trends, warning signs, and hidden strengths.